-Further, the Ministry of National Treasury & Economic Planning is developing the National Green Fiscal Incentives Policy which seeks to identify and prioritize the implementation of a coherent suite of green fiscal reforms that will allow the country to exploit the opportunities of continuing a low-emission development path while enhancing climate resilience and environmental sustainability.
+Currently, there are no incentive mechanisms in place, but the Ministry of National Treasury & Economic Planning is developing a National Green Fiscal Incentives Policy.

+The Green Fiscal Incentives Policy is in draft form.
+It seeks to identify and prioritize the implementation of a coherent suite of green fiscal reforms that will allow the country to exploit the opportunities of continuing a low-emission development path while enhancing climate resilience and environmental sustainability.

-9. Are there any standards in place for the classification and/or certification of low-carbon or renewable hydrogen?
+8. Are there any standards in place for the classification and/or certification of low-carbon or renewable hydrogen?